awslabs/aws-deployment-framework/docs/multi-organization-guide.md

 ## 2. Customize the ADF Config File Per AWS Organization

-Once a dedicated ADF config file per tenant is setup, it needs to be customized for each AWS Organizations context.
+Once a dedicated ADF config file per environment is setup, it needs to be customized for each AWS Organizations context.
 It is recommended to make use of the following ADF configuration options in a multi-organization context: